swow/swow/README.md

 ![platform][supported-platforms-badge]
 ![architecture][supported-architectures-badge]

-> ⚠️ Preview version, not yet production-ready.
-Use it with care.

 **Swow is a high-performance pure coroutine network communication engine, which based on PHP and C.**

 It is committed to using the smallest C core and most of the PHP code to support PHP high-performance network programming.